ripsawridge/site/contents/content/cma/2022/lordsburg-silver-city.md

 deeply for the better.
 Slims wife Tor is an energy healer, and we discussed the definition of the term "new age," about what we like and dislike about it.
 Slim shared a beautiful story of how he met Tor.

+Patches and Emma came by at this point in the dark, exchanged a few words and kept moving a bit further (but why skip a great campground?).
+I'd see this nice pair often in the weeks ahead.

 Finally, Solo offered us tequila shots and sent us off to bed down in the trees.
 The milky way and shooting stars sent me to sleep.
 So ended the first